stellarashes/gw2-raid-discord-bot/README.md

 * `!join` tell the bot to join the voice channel you are currently in; will not work if you are not already in one
 * `!start [boss]` Start a timer for specified boss; currently only "dhuum" and "sab" are supported; note that starting a timer stops the previous timer
 * `!stop` Stop the current timer

+# Docker
+If you know about docker I assume you already know how to run this as is, but if you want to run a hosted version of this, an image of this is also pre-built on docker hub under `docker pull stellarashes/gw2-raid-timer`